 Olin (OLN) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the chlor-alkali and ammunition producer'had lost 14.06% in the past month.
-In that same time, the Basic Materials sector lost 4.33%, while the S&P 500 lost 0.83%.
+Coming into today, shares of the chlor-alkali and ammunition producer'had lost 8.64% in the past month.
+In that same time, the Basic Materials sector gained 0.06%, while the S&P 500 lost 0.91%.

-Investors will be hoping for strength from Olin as it approaches its next earnings release.
-In that report, analysts expect Olin to post earnings of $2.43 per share.
-This would mark year-over-year growth of 2125%.
+Olin will be looking to display strength as it nears its next earnings release.
+On that day, Olin is projected to report earnings of $2.43 per share, which would represent year-over-year growth of 2125%.
 Meanwhile, our latest consensus estimate is calling for revenue of $2.34 billion, up 41.23% from the prior-year quarter.

 Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $8.60 per share and revenue of $8.84 billion.
 These totals would mark changes of +737.04% and +53.45%, respectively, from last year.

-It is also important to note the recent changes to analyst estimates for Olin.
-These revisions help to show the ever-changing nature of near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Any recent changes to analyst estimates for Olin should also be noted by investors.
+These revisions typically reflect the latest short-term business trends, which can change frequently.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
 Olin is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note Olin's current valuation metrics, including its Forward P/E ratio of 6.34.
-For comparison, its industry has an average Forward P/E of 12.94, which means Olin is trading at a discount to the group.
+Investors should also note Olin's current valuation metrics, including its Forward P/E ratio of 6.4.
+This valuation marks a discount compared to its industry's average Forward P/E of 12.86.

-It is also worth noting that OLN currently has a PEG ratio of 0.11.
+Investors should also note that OLN has a PEG ratio of 0.11 right now.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
 The Chemical - Diversified was holding an average PEG ratio of 1.13 at yesterday's closing price.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.